conorpp/conorpp.github.com/_posts/2018-09-21-3d-printing-a-programming-jig-and-embedding-pogo-pins-using-eagle-and-fusion-360.md

 cutout so it's easy to get out.
 Since this is going to be 3D printed, you can go wild with your design.

-Then, draw some circuits where all the test pads are and cut them out of the jig.
+Then, draw some circles where all the test pads are and cut them out of the jig.
 I just eye balled everything, didn't need to take any measurements.